 Throughout the school children are taught in their classes for all subjects.
-Occasionally, teachers will swap classes to take advantage of specialist teaching skills in subjects such as art or
+Occasionally, teachers will swap classes to take advantage of specialist teaching skills in subjects such as Art or French.

-French.
 All the teachers in the school have roughly half a day each week when they do not teach so they can plan their lessons.
-Cover is then provided by teachers who are contracted members of staff (see page 17).
-If staff are absent due to illness cover is provided from a small pool of carefully selected teachers who are well known and liked by the children such as Mr Hack, Mrs Hoey and Mr Wharton.
+Cover is then provided by teachers who are contracted members of staff (see page 18).
+If staff are absent due to illness cover is provided from a very well established supply agency.